ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part2.md

 This statement, below, processes the response from the issue transaction.
-The response needs to be deserialized from a buffer into paper, a CommercialPaper object which can be interpreted correctly by the application :
+The response needs to be deserialized from a buffer into paper, a CommercialPaper object which can be interpreted correctly by the application:

     // process response let paper =
     CommercialPaper.fromBuffer(issueResponse);

-**13.** Now that we have Isabella from MagnetoCorp, let's perform the issue transaction from our terminal. **NOTE:** scroll over to see the entire command below :
+**13.** Now that we have Isabella from MagnetoCorp, let's perform the issue transaction from our terminal. **NOTE:** scroll over to see the entire command below:

     tecadmin@ubuntubase:~/Desktop/fabric-samples-cp/commercial-paper/organization/magnetocorp/application$ node issue.js
     Connect to Fabric gateway.